 - Valid passport is required

 - Valid Visa is required.
 Cost is $140 for US citizens.
 Fees may vary for students from other countries.
 US students can get information here - http://travel.state.gov/travel/cis_pa_tw/cis/cis_1089.html.
 For a fee, you can also use a service called Travisa which will help you get your passport and visa.
 Information on what you need for China and their application here.

 COURSE DESCRIPTION AND RATIONALE

-This is a one-credit course that includes an international study trip to Chile in December 2013.
-The trip includes visits to numerous companies and other organizations in Santiago and Valparaíso/Viña del Mar.
-In this course we study (i) fundamentals of international business, (ii) the environments and challenges of emerging markets, (iii) strategies and operations for succeeding in emerging markets, and (iv) specific aspects of business in Chile, the most significant emerging economy in Latin America.
+This is a one-credit course that includes an international study trip to China in March 2014.
+The trip includes visits to numerous companies and other organizations in Shanghai and Beijing.
+In this course we study (i) fundamentals of international business, (ii) the environments and challenges of emerging markets, (iii) strategies and operations for succeeding in emerging markets, and (iv) specific aspects of business in China.

 Several class sessions will be held before the trip.
 Attendance is required.